simonvanderveldt/simonvanderveldt.nl/_posts/2013-11-25-configuring-nikola.md

 # Disable social buttons
 By default some form of a social button widget is enabled.
-This actually isn't part of the themplates but of the conf.py (which is bad design imho).
-Luckily it's easy to disabled, just set SOCIAL_BUTTONS_CODE to an empty string
+This actually isn't part of the templates but of the conf.py (which is bad design imho).
+Luckily it's easy to disable, just set SOCIAL_BUTTONS_CODE to an empty string

 ```python
 SOCIAL_BUTTONS_CODE = ""